alexmill/super-bowl-ads/README.md

 docker run \
   --volume $(pwd):/home/jovyan \
   --publish 8887:8888 \
-  --network host \
+  --network host\
     $IMAGE_ID
 ```
-- Roll your own: If your system has `pandas` and `matplotlib` installed, you should be able to execute the notebook.
+- Roll your own: If your system has `pandas`, `lxml`, and `matplotlib` installed, you should be able to execute the notebook.